Beered95/Beered95/README.md

 👩‍💻 I'm currently working on a project

-🧠 I'm currently learning deep learning
+🧠 I'm currently learning Machine learning

-👯‍♀️ I'm looking to collaborate on some deep learning projects
+👯‍♀️ I'm looking to collaborate on Data science  projects

-📫 More details loading..
+📫 Here is how to reach me nwanduben@gmail.com